-> There are no suggested metrics for CPU Core utilization.
-The figures will vary based on levels of user activity, time of day etc. Business Intelligence (BI) applications will typically load the CPU by 20-30 per cent above other applications.
-In addition, load from non-SQL activities can significantly increase overall utilization level.
+There are no suggested metrics for CPU Core utilization.
+The figures will vary based on levels of user activity, time of day, etc. Business Intelligence (BI) applications will typically load the CPU by 20-30 percent above other applications.
+In addition, load from non-SQL activities can significantly increase the overall utilization level.

-> Unusual levels of CPU load activities may be coming from external operations (anti-virus scans, backups, restores etc from networked data stores)
+Unusual levels of CPU load activities may be coming from external operations (anti-virus scans, backups, restores etc from networked data stores)

 Recommended action :

 Identify the source of the load (using built-in OS tools such as PerfMon) and if it is recurrent, try to reschedule to a time of low user demand.

 SQL Processes started to load CPU due to long tasks performed such as :